 The cell-list neighbor list (hoomd.md.nlist.cell) spatially sorts particles into bins that are sized by the largest cutoff radius of all pair potentials attached to the neighbor list.
 For example, in the figure below, there are small A particles and large B particles.
-The bin size is based on the cutoff radius of the largest particles $r{\rm BB}$.
+The bin size is based on the cutoff radius of the largest particles $r{\rm BB}$ .
 To find neighbors, each particle searches the 27 cells that are adjacent to its cell, which are shaded around each particle.
 Binning particles is O(N), and so neighbor search from the cell list is also O(N).

 This method is very efficient for systems with nearly monodisperse cutoffs, but performance degrades for large cutoff radius asymmetries due to the significantly increased number of particles per cell and increased search volume.
-For example, the small A particles, who have a majority of neighbors who are also A particles within cutoff $r{\rm AA}$ must now search through the full volume defined by $r{\rm BB}$.
-In practice, we have found that this neighbor list style is the best option for most users when the asymmetry between the largest and smallest cutoff radius is less than 2:1.
+For example, the small A particles, who have a majority of neighbors who are also A particles within cutoff $r{\rm AA}$ must now search through the full volume defined by $r{\rm BB}$ .
+In practice, we have found that this neighbor list style is the best option for most users when the asymmetry between the largest and smallest cutoff radius is less than 2:1, but the performance of hoomd.md.nlist.tree may still be competitive at smaller asymmetries.